Macrometacorp/docs/docs/cep/tutorials/filtering-data.md

     FROM FilteredResultsStream;
     ```

- 5. Save the stream application.
+ 5. Save the stream worker.